PerimeterX/perimeterx-java-sdk/README.md

 Implementing this configuration does NOT override other `sensitive` configurations, like `sensitive_routes`.

 > **Note**
-> The request body can only be read once default.
+> The request body can only be read once by default.
 If your function requires reading the body
 > consider using RequestWrapper which caches the body.
 Send the wrapped request to
 > `pxVerify` instead of the native one.